A hybrid program over 10 weeks

 - responding to requests for training on a long list of very different topics and wondering how to organize them?

-If you answered Yes to any if the questions above, then this workshop is a must.
+If you answered Yes to any if the questions above, then this program is a must.

 A highlight of the workshop was its informal and workshop-style, collaboratively learning with everyone – learning from all their and your experiences.
 Thank you for a great workshop, Clare.
 Sue Ira, Koru Environmental Ltd

-This workshop will enable you build a robust environment and sustainability training strategy that:
+This 10-week hybrid program will enable you build a robust environment and sustainability training strategy that:

 - makes the business case for your training;